Seether (song)

+"Seether" is a song by American alternative rock band Veruca Salt, released as the lead single from their first studio album, American Thighs, in March 1994.
+Along with 1997's "Volcano Girls", "Seether" became the band's highest-charting hit on the US Billboard Modern Rock Tracks chart, peaking at number eight.
+The title inspired the name for South African rock band Seether.

 Background

 The song was written by Veruca Salt singer-guitarist Nina Gordon.
 "Seether" was more pop-sounding compared to the rest of the band's material.
 In a 1994 interview with MuchMusic, an interviewer suggested that "Seether" could either be about female "animalistic instincts" or bouts of rage.
 Gordon agreed that her songs' meanings often changed during and after the writing process.
 "You write a song, think it's about one thing for five minutes....and discover that it's about many different things and working on many different levels."
 In Veruca Salt's 1997 hit single "Volcano Girls," the seether was identified as "Louise," which presumably refers to Veruca Salt singer-guitarist Louise Post.

 Release

 Veruca Salt recorded the song in early 1994, with production by Brad Wood.
 They then released "Seether"/"All Hail Me" as their debut single on the independent label Minty Fresh.
 "Seether" quickly became popular on college and alternative radio stations.
 Its success led the band to record and release their debut album American Thighs, which included "Seether", later that year.
 Shortly thereafter, the band signed with the major label Geffen Records, which re-released the album.
-"Seether" peaked at number 8 on the Billboard Modern Rock Tracks chart, became a hit on MTV, and launched the band into fame.
+"Seether" peaked at number eight on the US Billboard Modern Rock Tracks chart, became a hit on MTV, and launched the band into fame.